 In identifying what makes a continuous improvement team successful, it’s most helpful to look at...

-With a background in design, Leslie leads Dozuki's efforts to create and distribute valuable resources related to standard work, training, and lean manufacturing.
+With a background in design and communications, Leslie leads Dozuki's efforts to create and distribute valuable resources related to standard work, training, and lean manufacturing.